 - a good communicator;

-- willing to commit the time; and
+- willing and able to commit the time; and

 - able to uphold the seven principles of public life.